M-Strzelecki/OCRResearch/README.md

 ```python
 cv2.adaptiveThreshold(gray, 255, cv2.ADAPTIVE_THRESH_GAUSSIAN_C, cv2.THRESH_BINARY_INV, blockSize, C)
 ```
-In short the function loops through all sample images inside ``./sample_images`` peformingg similar image preprocessing as ``basicPipeLine.py``, calculating average SMAPE and storing it and current variables used from our variable range before moving onto the next value in our set range.
+In short the function loops through all sample images inside ``./sample_images`` peforming similar image preprocessing as ``basicPipeLine.py``, calculating average SMAPE and storing it and current variables used from our variable range before moving onto the next value in our set range.
 ```python
 # Define the range of values to test for blockSize and C
 blockSizes = range(11, 61, 2) # odd numbers